eclipse-sumo/sumo/docs/web/docs/Netedit/neteditUsageExamples.md

 ## Setting connection attributes

 1.  after opening the network press F5 to compute connection objects
-2.  in inspect-mode enable the *Show Connections* checkbox in the menu bar
+2.  in inspect-mode enable the *Show Connections* checkbox in the menu bar.
+(Alternatively, use the corresponding item in the *Edit menu* or press Alt+6)
 3.  click on a connection to inspect it and edit its attributes

 ## Converting an intersection into a roundabout